Mamena2020/WebRTCBroadCast/README.md

 # WebRTCBroadCast
-WebRTC One To Many Broadcast (SFU) "stun:stun.l.google.com:19302"
+WebRTC One To Many Broadcast (SFU)

-- clone this repo.
+- Clone this repo.
   - npm update

 - Secure ip local
-    for custom ip local (server.js host) other than localhost, set http://ip to secure on browser chrome. chrome://flags/#unsafely-treat-insecure-origin-as-secure
+  - for custom ip local (server.js host) other than localhost, set http://ip to secure on browser chrome. chrome://flags/#unsafely-treat-insecure-origin-as-secure

 - Start server
   - node server or nodemon server

-- open.
+- Run.
   - for broadcaster
     - http://ip:port
   - for viewers